Tips to Maintain Your Weight While Following The Myers Way®

 They are made from pure beef protein that comes from grass-fed, non-GMO cows, free of hormones and antibiotics.
 In addition to protein and amino acids, they contain Vitamins A, B, and D, and come in chocolate and vanilla flavors.
 Just mix one scoop into 8 ounces of water for a quick, calorie-boosting snack in between meals.

 If you’d like some additional support on your weight gain journey, be sure to join my free, online community forum, it’s a wonderful place for asking questions, discovering resources, and connecting with others who are overcoming similar issues.
-If you’d like one-on-one guidance from one of my registered dietitians to help you troubleshoot and fine-tune your diet, consider booking a Wellness Coaching session.
+You will find that there are many ways and additional tips to maintain your weight while following The Myers Way®.

 Reverse Chronic Illnesses So You Can Take Back Your Health!